bentoml/BentoML/docs/source/integrations/mlflow.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 MLflow model format encapsulates lots of context information regarding the training metrics
 and parameters.
-The following code snippet shows how to carry over the metadata
-logged with an MLflow model to the BentoML model store.
+The following code snippet demonstrates how to package metadata logged from a given MLflow model to the BentoML model store.

-MLflow model encapsulates a lot of helpful information with regarding to training metrics
-and parameters.
-Feel free to use the following code snippet if you want to carry over the metadata
-logged with MLflow model to BentoML.

 .. code-block:: python